Education System in Japan

 Graduates receive an associate degree, which enables foreign students to work in Japan.

-Universities provide advanced learning.
+Universities provide advanced learning to students.
 Graduates (4 to 6 years) receive a Bachelor’s degree.
 It enables them to work in Japan.
-Likewise, foreign Graduates of Master’s courses (2 additional years) and Doctoral courses (at least 4 additional years) are awarded the right to work in Japan.
+If the student still would like to pursue further education, they can do so by pursuing Graduates of Master’s course (2 additional years) and Doctoral courses (at least 4 additional years).
+Once completed, student can seek full time employment in Japan.

 Fields of studies are diverse in Japan.
-Most universities have Medical, Engineering, Law, Sociology, Education and Business Departments.
+Most universities offer Medical, Engineering, Law, Sociology, Education and Business Departments.
 Note that there is no public ranking of Universities in Japan.

 To go to Higher Education in Japan, one must be proficient in Japanese (JLPT N2 or equivalent level).
 In addition, to go to University, one must take the EJU.
 Of course, this is what Japanese language schools prepare their students for.